Complex domain approach for reversible data hiding and homomorphic encryption: General framework and application to dispersed data: Protocols for Joint Watermarking and Encryption on the Complex Domain

 \textbf{At the Data Collector:} In step 1, DC computes $\gamma^{b_{\lambda_k}} \pmod{p}$ and $\mathcal{K}^{b_{\lambda_k}} \pmod{p}$ for the challenge factor's encryption.
 This amounts to \textbf{2 complex modular exponentiations}.
 In step 3, DC performs the decryption and subsequent isolation of $\delta_k$: \begin{itemize} \item Decryption: This involves computing $(\psi''_{k,1})^a \pmod{p}$, which is \textbf{1 complex modular exponentiation}. \item Computation of $\tau_k^{-1}$: To compute the inverse of the shared secret $\tau_k = (\psi''_{k,1})^a$, it is calculated as $\overline{\tau_k} \cdot (\mathrm{N}(\tau_k))^{-1} \pmod{p}$.
 This involves \textbf{1 integer modular exponentiation} (for $(\mathrm{N}(\tau_k))^{-1} \pmod{p}$). \item Computation of $\mu_k$: This is $\psi''_{k,2} \cdot \tau_k^{-1} \pmod{p}$, involving complex multiplication. \item Computation of $\delta_k$: As $\mu_k$ is now the exact product $\lambda_k \cdot \delta_k$, DC computes $\delta_k = \mu_k / \lambda_k$ using standard complex number division. \end{itemize} In summary, per data exchange, the Data Collector performs a total of \textbf{3 complex modular exponentiations} (2 for encrypting $\lambda_k$ and 1 for computing $(\psi''_{k,1})^a$) and \textbf{1 integer modular exponentiation} (for the inverse of $\mathrm{N}(\tau_k)$).

-\begin{remark} Regarding the relative computational cost, a complex modular exponentiation is approximately four times as expensive as an integer modular exponentiation of a similar exponent length.
-This is primarily because each complex modular multiplication, which forms the building block of exponentiation, involves four integer modular multiplications. \remarkend \end{remark}
+\begin{remk} Regarding the relative computational cost, a complex modular exponentiation is approximately four times as expensive as an integer modular exponentiation of a similar exponent length.
+This is primarily because each complex modular multiplication, which forms the building block of exponentiation, involves four integer modular multiplications: \remarkend \end{remk}

-The computational overhead for each party during a single data exchange round is analyzed in terms of equivalent integer modular exponentiations (as defined in Remark~\ref{rem:cost_factor_remark}).
+The computational cost for each entity during a single data exchange round is analyzed in terms of equivalent integer modular exponentiations (as defined in Remark~\ref{rem:cost_factor_remark}).
 The Sensor performs approximately \textbf{8 equivalent integer modular exponentiations} for encrypting its watermarked data.
 In contrast, the Data Collector incurs a higher computational burden, totaling approximately \textbf{13 equivalent integer modular exponentiations} per round (and sensor).
 The majority of this computational load at the DC is primarily due to the operations involved in encrypting the challenge factor ($\lambda_k$) sent to the Sensor, decrypting the combined ciphertext received from the Sensor, and then isolating the original watermarked data.
 This distribution of workload, where the Sensor's load is comparatively lighter, aligns well with typical sensor network architectures where sensors are often resource-constrained devices, while the data collector usually possesses greater computational power.